WeijingTang/CLOVER/README.md

 2. Grep target region:
    to each sequence, keep barcode and target region.
 3. Sequence alignment:
-   data_processing.py will call needleall_alignment.sh automatically and output needleall alignment result.
+   data_processing.py will call needleall_alignment.sh automatically and output needleall alignment results.
 4. Day0 filter:
    read all sample alignment results and remove the reads have the same Cigar String within the same design.
 5. Downsample: